truenas/documentation/content/SCALECLIReference/Auth/CLIApiKey.md

 #### Description
 The `query` command has no requirements.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns a table of properties for all API keys when succesful.
+The command returns a table of properties for all API keys when successful.

 #### Usage